shahanakattil/ai-in-a-day/04-conversational-ai/04-conversational-ai.md

    >**Note** : You can find the credentials in the environment details tab.

 2. Once you sign in, you will be asked to import your bot to a new project.
 The **Name** field will be auto-populated.
-If it's empty, fill in the name field with the name of your bot which we created on the **Power virtual agents** page.
+If it's empty, fill the name field with the name of your bot which we created on the **Power virtual agents** page.
 Then, click **Create**.

    ![](media/import-bot.png)